Detention Victims Have Rights: Inmate Neglect and Abuse

-- At Riverside Regional Jail in Hopewell, 15 people have died since 2006.
-This includes three suicides — two hangings and one who died of car fumes while on work release.
+- At Riverside Regional Jail in Hopewell, 15 people have died since 2006, this includes three suicides.

 - At Henrico County’s two jails, 12 inmates have died since 2006, including five suicides, a heroin overdose, and six deaths linked to illness or other natural causes.